Legal Studies Requirements (BA/BS)

 FallUnitsSpringUnits

-Public Policy and Law Course3Political Institutions Course3
+Public Law Course3Political Institutions Course3

 CORE 1103International and Comparative Systems Course3